rabadiyameet073/Playpower-Labs-Assignment_-Airbnb-Clone-App/README.md

 ---

-*Built with ❤️ using Antigravity by Google DeepMind — Google Gemini free tier (student page) + Jio Plan Pro Gemini plan.*
+*Built with ❤️ using Antigravity by Google — free Gemini Pro plan (Jio card offer / student plan).*